Special educational needs teacher

 - help pupils to develop their self-confidence, independence and abilities

 - prepare lessons and teaching materials

 - mark and assess work

 - work with other professionals, such as medical staff, speech and language therapists and educational psychologists

 - speak to parents and carers about their children's progress

 - attend meetings and training workshops

 - organise outings, social activities and sporting events

 You can work in a mixed class, a special class in a mainstream school, or in a special school.
 You can teach individual pupils or work in small groups.
 You’ll often be supported by teaching assistants.
 You can also work as an SEN teacher in a further education college.

 Full-time teachers work an average 37 hours a week, with typical class time starting between 8.30am and 9.15am and finishing around 3.15pm to 4pm.
 Teachers may spend more time outside of classroom hours, planning lessons, marking work and taking part in activities, like parents' evenings and outings.

 The main salary scale is from £22,466 to £33,159 a year (£28,097 to £38,241 in inner London).

 Teachers who reach the top of the main salary scale may be able to progress to the higher scale.
 This ranges from £35,570 to £38,250 (£43,184 to £46,829 in inner London).

-There are also separate scales for teachers who have advanced skills or who progress into leadership roles, where they can earn up to £66,638 (inner London rate).
+There are also separate scales for teachers who have advanced skills or progress into leadership roles, where they can earn up to £66,638 (inner London rate).
 There are extra payments for those who take on extra responsibilities.

 Figures are intended as a guideline only.

 Most independent schools will also prefer you to be a qualified teacher, although it is not always essential.
 SEN teachers also work in further education (FE) colleges

 For details of entry requirements and routes to becoming a qualified teacher in schools or FE colleges, see the job profiles in the Related careers list.

 Training and development